thinklikeacto/python-starter-kit/README.md

 Before you begin, ensure you have the following installed:

 1. Python 3.11 or higher
+2. Docker and Docker Compose
+3. Git
-2. PostgreSQL 14 or higher
+4. PostgreSQL 14 or higher
-3. MongoDB 6.0 or higher
+5. MongoDB 6.0 or higher
-4. Redis (optional)
+6. Redis (optional)

 ### Installing MongoDB